Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-A number of 2D axissymmetric simulations tested nucleosythesis features \citep[e.g.][]{Nishimura.Takiwaki.Thielemann:2015,Shibagaki.Kajino.ea:2016}, the most recent ones also resolving the magnetorotational \citep{Nishimura.Sawai.ea:2017}.
-The latter simulations analyzed a whole variety of conditions in terms of rotation rates, initial magnetic fields, and ratios of neutrino luminosities vs.\ magnetic field strengths, under the assumption that the fields are high enough in order to avoid kink instabilities.
-Their study included a series of long-term explosion simulations, based on special relativistic MHD \citep{takiwaki09,takiwaki11}, following the amplification of magnetic fields due to differential rotation (winding of magnetic fields) and the launch of jet-like explosions.
-One finds possible outcomes from prompt-magnetic-jet over delayed-magnetic-jet explosions up to dominantly neutrino-powered explosions, determined by the ratio of magnetic field strengths in comparison to neutrino heating.
-This causes also a variation of r-process nucleosynthesis results, from full-blown strong r~process environments (see Fig.~\ref{fig_no2}), over a weak r~process, not producing nuclei of the third r-process peak, down to no r~process at all.
+A number of 2D axisymmetric simulations tested nucleosythesis features \citep[e.g.][]{Nishimura.Takiwaki.Thielemann:2015,Shibagaki.Kajino.ea:2016,Nishimura.Sawai.ea:2017,Reichert.Obergaulinger.ea:2020}, depending on a variety of conditions in terms of rotation rates, initial magnetic fields, and ratios of neutrino luminosities vs.\ magnetic field strengths. \citet{Nishimura.Sawai.ea:2017} performed a series of long-term explosion simulations, based on special relativistic MHD \citep{takiwaki09,takiwaki11} with outcomes from prompt magnetic jet over delayed magnetic explosions up to dominantly neutrino-powered explosions, determined by the ratio of magnetic field strengths in comparison to neutrino heating.
+This causes also a variation of r-process nucleosynthesis results (see Fig.~\ref{fig_no2}), from full-blown strong r-process environments, over a weak r-process, not producing nuclei of the third r-process peak, down to no r-process at all.
+Thus, the production for heavy neutron capture elements varies strongly, being either Fe and Zn dominated like in regular core-collapse SNe or Eu dominated, indicating a strong r-process.

-A fully self-consistent treatment requires high resolution simulations which can resolve magneto-rotational instabilities (MRI) and predict reliably the possible amplificaton of magnetic fields during the explosion.
-While the latter is actually possible by now \citep{Nishimura.Sawai.ea:2017}, present calculations still depend on the uncertain and therefore assumed initial conditions, that either cause strong jet ejection or can develop kink instabilities of the jets.
-Based on initial conditions, somewhat parametrized in terms of the impact, either neutrino heating or magnetic pressure is causing the supernova explosion.
-The production for heavy neutron capture elements varies strongly, being either Fe and Zn dominated like in regular core-collapse SNe or Eu dominated, indicating a strong r~process.
 This is shown in Fig.~\ref{fig_no3}.